 We also generate fee-based revenue from our natural gas storage facilities by contracting with third parties for their use of our storage capacity.
 From time to time, we inject and hold natural gas in our Bammel storage facility to take advantage of contango markets, a term used to describe a pricing environment when the price of natural gas is higher in the future than the current spot price.
 We use financial derivatives to hedge the natural gas held in connection with these arbitrage opportunities.
 Our earnings from natural gas storage we purchase, store and sell are subject to the current market prices (spot price in relation to forward price) at the time the storage gas is hedged.
 At the inception of the hedge, we lock in a margin by purchasing gas in the spot market and entering into a financial derivative to lock in the forward sale price.
-If we designate the related financial derivative as a fair value hedge for accounting purposes, we value the hedged natural gas inventory at current spot market prices whereas the financial derivative is valued using forward natural gas prices.
+If we designate the related financial derivative as a fair value hedge for accounting purposes, we value the hedge natural gas inventory at current spot market prices whereas the financial derivative is valued using forward natural gas prices.
 As a result of fair value hedge accounting, we have elected to exclude the spot forward premium from the measurement of effectiveness and changes in the spread between forward natural gas prices and spot market prices result in unrealized gains or losses until the underlying physical gas is withdrawn and the related financial derivatives are settled.
 Once the gas is withdrawn and the designated derivatives are settled, the previously unrealized gains or losses associated with these positions are realized.
-If the spread narrows between spot and forward prices prior to withdrawal of the gas, we will record unrealized gains or lower unrealized losses.
-If the spread widens prior to withdrawal of the gas, we will record unrealized losses or lower unrealized gains.
+If the spread narrows between spot and forward prices prior to withdrawal of the gas, we will record unrealized gains.